ArctosDB/documentation-wiki/_how_to/delete-agents.markdown

 ---
 title: Delete an Agent
 layout: default_toc
-authors: Teresa J. Mayfield-Meyer, ArctosDB
+authors: Teresa J. Mayfield-Meyer, Dusty L. McDonald
 date_updated: 2023-06-28
 redirect_from:
   - /how_to/How_to_Delete_Agents/